JasonEtco/create-an-issue/README.md

       filename: .github/some-other-template.md
 ```

-### Assignee input
+### Inputs

 Want to use Action logic to determine who to assign the issue to?
-You can pass an input containing the assignee list:
+You can pass an input containing the following options:

 ```yaml
 steps: